 The first thing to do is to venture off to the folder where the file is located and promptly delete it.
 No point in keeping it around if it’s the cause of all your problems, right?
 Good.
 Now, after deleting it, be sure to empty it from the Recycle Bin and get rid of it once and for all.

 2] Scan your system with Windows Security

 Launch the Windows Security app by clicking on the Windows key + I, then Privacy & Security.
 Click on the option that says Windows Security, then Open it.

 Alternatively, if the security software is already running in the background, then you can easily right-click on the icon located on the Taskbar, then click on View security dashboard.

 After launching the software, click on Virus & threat protection > Run a new advanced scan.
 Finally, make sure Full Scan is selected from the menu, then hit the Scan Now button.

-You could also choose Windows Defender Offline scan if you prefer to have a better chance at locating the possible virus.
+You could also choose Windows Security Offline scan if you prefer to have a better chance at locating the possible virus.
 Bear in mind that this option will automatically turn off your computer system, and it could take up to 15 minutes or more to get the job done.

 3] Allow uTorrent through Windows Defender Firewall